richardschoen/iforgit/README.md

 ```*REPLACE``` - If *REPLACE is specified, the source member gets auto-created in QTEMP/TMPSOURCE but then gets copied/persisted to the source file specified in the DESTFILE/DESTMBR option and records are replaced during the source copy.
 This allows a single destination source member to receive the contents of a single git source member.

 # SRCGITVER - Work With Git Versions for Source Member
-This CL command can be used to interactively view older git versions and check them out for processing.
-The command has its own Git log viewing and retreival mechanism.
+This CL command can be used to interactively view older git versions and check them out for processing from a 5250 session.
+The command has its own 5250 Git log viewing and retreival application.

 # SRCGITVER usage examples

 The following example always displays a list of all versions in the Git version log for the selected source member.
-User can optionally View, Edit or Restore a copy to library source file: ```IFORGITTMP/USERNAME``` for editing/processing.
-Members are restored with a naming convention of: M<githash8> and the member text contains the source member name and the data of the Git commit for reference.
-The command assumes you havine PDM/SEU still installed on your IBM i system.
+User can optionally View, Edit or Restore a copy to library source file: ```IFORGITTMP/USERNAME``` for further editing/processing once the list of versions are displayed.
+Members are restored with a naming convention of: ```M<githash8>``` and the member text contains the source member name and the data of the Git commit for reference.
+The command assumes you have PDM/SEU still installed on your IBM i system.

 ```
       IFORGIT/SRCGITCMD SRCFILE(RJSDEVMB/SRCGIT)